arsip/bestguess/README.md

 ## Authors and acknowledgments

 It was me and I acted alone.
 I did it because it needed to be done.
-If it works for you, then you're welcome.
-And if it's broken, that's on me (let me know).

 ## Philosphy